Mitsubishi Caterpillar Forklifts

+Joint venture between Mitsubishi Heavy Industries and Caterpillar Inc.

 Mitsubishi Logisnext Co., Inc. is a group of multinational companies that were formed under a joint venture between Mitsubishi Heavy Industries (MHI) and Caterpillar Inc. in order to manufacture and market trucks.
 The group manufactures and distributes Cat Lift Trucks, Mitsubishi Forklift Trucks, Rocla, TCM, and Jungheinrich warehouse products to the material handling industry.

 History

 The joint venture was formed on July 1, 1992 when MHI entered a joint venture with Caterpillar Inc.

 The joint venture includes the following companies based on the geographic markets they serve: